 Seat height: 38-48cm | Seat width: not stated | Max load: 133.3kg | Lumbar support: yes | Height adjustable: yes | Tilt lock: yes

 While Herman Miller's Aeron chair (our number one bigger budget option) is an absolute classic – and makes an excellent choice if you don't mind shelling out around a grand, we actually prefer its stylish cousin, the Sayl.
 It comes in at roughly half the price, and the British School of Osteopathy uses it at its training centre, so you know it has top ergonomic credentials.

 This chair was inspired by San Francisco's Golden Gate Bridge.
 And although the idea of a suspension bridge-inspired chair might seem odd at first, it makes sense once you sit in it – it's all about getting more from the least materials possible.
-The 'suspension finish' back allows you to stretch and move while it supports you, providing more support in some areas of your back and allowing the back to maintain its natural curve.
+The 'suspension finish' back moves with you as you shift around, providing more support in some areas of your back and allowing the back to maintain its natural curve.
 It's supremely comfortable, and comes with a 12-year guarantee – though we doubt you'll need it.
 These chairs are built to last a lifetime.